 No matter how many firewalls or protective layers one might add, there is always someone looking for ways to break the protective wall.

-These password managers are built keeping privacy and security as the primary objective; these password managers are not 100% safe.
+These password managers are built with privacy and security as their primary objective; however, they are not entirely safe.

-The hackers are in constant search of targets.
+The hackers are constantly searching for targets.
 Because you store all your passwords and login credentials in a singular place, you might end up as a victim.

 Now that we understand the key features of a password manager, let’s look at the key differences between 1Password and LastPass.